XOP/news-scraper/README.md

-# News scraper
+# NewScraper

 ## Prerequisites

 Application is designed for Node.js, so go ahead and [install](https://nodejs.org/) it.

 Also, for easy deployment process it's better to have [surge](http://surge.sh/) installed globally.
+It is not necessary, though.
+For test scraping and saving results locally you can proceed without it.